-Prerequisite: MATH 57 or equivalent
+Prerequisite: MATH 57 or concurrent enrollment General Education Code: 0

 MATH 56 INTRODUCTORY TECHNICAL MATHEMATICS FOR ELECTRONICS

 This is a basic mathematics course with emphasis on skills needed in electronics.
 It includes fractions, decimals, percentage, signed numbers, scientific notation, algebraic operations, the metric system as used in electronics; graphing, and trigonometric principles.